lsgunnlsgunn/ssw-docs/docs/administrator/add-public-applications.md

 * Grant users access to public applications through group membership.
 * Select the policies to apply for groups that are entitled to access the application.
-* Configure one or more identity providers to authenticate users who access for the public application.
+* Configure one or more identity providers to authenticate users who access the public application.
 * Save the application.

 To configure access to the public application: